W. Morgan Sheppard

-William Morgan Sheppard (24 August 1932 – 6 January 2019), also credited by his full name or as Morgan Sheppard, was an English actor who appeared in over 100 films and television programmes, in a career that spanned over 50 years.
+William Morgan Sheppard (24 August 1932 – 6 January 2019), also credited by his full name or as Morgan Sheppard, was an English actor who appeared in over 100 films and television programmes, as well as several video games, in a career that spanned over 50 years.

 Early life and education

 William Morgan Sheppard was born on 24 August 1932.

 He served in the British Merchant Navy during the Korean War (1950-1953).

 Sheppard graduated from the Royal Academy of Dramatic Art (RADA) in London in 1958.

 Career

 Stage

 After graduating from RADA, Sheppard spent 12 years as an associate artist with the Royal Shakespeare Company.

 He appeared on Broadway in Marat/Sade (1966) and in Sherlock Holmes (1975).

 In 1995 he won the Los Angeles Drama Critics Circle Award for The Homecoming.

 Screen

 Sheppard appeared in several episodes of different series of Star Trek, notably The Next Generations "The Schizoid Man" and Voyagers "Bliss".
 In the feature film Star Trek VI: The Undiscovered Country, his role was the warden of a Klingon gulag and in the 2009 reboot Star Trek, he played a member of the Vulcan High Council, but was uncredited.

 Outside of Star Trek, he is best known for his role as Blank Reg on Max Headroom and his role as the Confederate general Isaac R. Trimble in the films Gettysburg and Gods and Generals.

 Sheppard appeared in two roles on the science-fiction series Babylon 5, in the episode titled "Soul Hunter", playing the eponymous character and also played Narn war leader G'Sten, an uncle of main character G'Kar, in "The Long Twilight Struggle".
 He was also a runner-up for the role of Ambassador G'Kar on the series, though the role eventually went to Andreas Katsulas.

 Sheppard was one of several Star Trek actors who voiced characters on the animated series Gargoyles, wherein he played the father of Jonathan Frakes' character David Xanatos and the Norse god Odin.

 Sheppard and his son, Mark Sheppard, acted together in a few productions.
 Sheppard appeared in the television series NCIS, in the season six episode "Broken Bird", where he played the older version of a man named Marcin Jerek, while his son played the younger version.
 He appeared in the opening episode of series six of Doctor Who, "The Impossible Astronaut", playing the character Canton Everett Delaware III.
 He portrayed an older version of Delaware, while his son portrayed the younger version in the same episode.
 He and his son are among the few actors who have appeared in both the Star Trek and Doctor Who franchises.

 In December 2009, Sheppard voiced the part of Santa in Disney's Christmas special Prep & Landing.
 Following that, he returned as the voice of Santa in the sequels, Prep & Landing: Operation: Secret Santa and Prep & Landing: Naughty vs. Nice.
 On 4 December 2010, Sheppard appeared on Hallmark Channel Original Films Farewell Mr. Kringle as Kris Kringle.